consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ## Specification Change Log

-In general, major change log items go at the top of the file.
+Most recent change log items go at the top of the file.
 When a new protocol version is released, the previous versions' change log move down here.

+Protocol Changes from 0.9.3 to 0.9.4:

+- Add field `drp.version` to api pairwise setup request so the recieving Covered Business can know what version of the protocol the sending Authorized Agent is using (Section 2.05).
+- Add optional field `agent-request-id` to api exercise request to uniquely identify the request by the Agent (Section 2.01).
+- Clarification of required identity fields in request payload by a Covered Business' supported verifications (Section 3.04).

 Protocol Changes from 0.9.2 to 0.9.3: